Voting with Partial Orders: The Plurality and Anti-Plurality Classes: Results

 We now introduce a further condition known as Tops-Only.
 Importantly, we think of Tops-Only as a purely technical property, with no immediate normative appeal in and of its own.
-However, as we are going to see soon, it will turn out to be implied by another property that does have such appeal.
-This condition requires that only the top-ranked alternative(s) in each voter’s preference matter to the outcome.
-Formally, a voting rule satisfies Tops-Only if, for any two profiles ${\prof{\pref}},{\prof{\pref}'}\in\mathcal{D}^N$ with $T(\pref_i)=T(\pref_i')$ for all $i\in N$, it is the case that $F(\prof{\pref})=F(\prof{\pref}')$.\footnote{For further motivation regarding this property, and its use for a characterisation result, we refer to \citet{sekiguchi2012characterization}.} We show that any rule satisfying Strong Contraction necessarily depends only on the voters’ top-ranked alternatives.
+However, as we are going to see soon, it will turn out to be implied by another property that does have such appeal, namely Strong Contraction.
+Tops-Only requires that only the top-ranked alternative(s) in each voter’s preference matter to the outcome.
+Formally, a voting rule satisfies Tops-Only if, for any two profiles ${\prof{\pref}},{\prof{\pref}'}\in\mathcal{D}^N$ with $T(\pref_i)=T(\pref_i')$ for all $i\in N$, it is the case that $F(\prof{\pref})=F(\prof{\pref}')$.\footnote{For further motivation regarding this property, and its use for characterisation results, we refer to \citet{sekiguchi2012characterization} and \citet{kelly2016characterizing}.
+Earlier works that have considered this property include those by \citet{moulin1980strategy}, \citet{barbera1991voting}, and \citet{korayselfselective2000}.} We show that any rule satisfying Strong Contraction necessarily depends only on the voters’ top-ranked alternatives.